eileenmcnaughton/nz.co.fuzion.connectors/Readme.md

-TL:DR readme: An extension to support more than one Xero connection for one site.
+TL:DR readme: An extension to support more than one AccountSync (e.g Xeo integration) connection for one site.
 Basically you define 'these financial types should be pushed to the NGO Xero instance & those should be pushed to their for-profit company's Xero instance'

 Long readme: